ammarm08/technical-posts/posts/sicp-notes.md

 const sum = reduce(xs, (total, x) => total + x, 0) // sum: 1 + 2 + 3 + 4 + 5 = 15
 ```

 This is thinking in "binary" hierarchies (a collection is a pair formed by one thing and a collection of other pairs of one thing and a collection of ... etc).

 Pros: this is a powerful problem-solving mindset: it reduces a problem to a set of subproblems.
+You can literally "feel the bits sliding in between your fingers."

 Cons: "LISP programmers know the value of everything and the cost of nothing" - Alan Perlis.
 Recursive procedures, as we've learned, aren't always the fastest or memory-efficient.
-But i) many compilers can recognize and optimize tail-recursive procedures, and ii) many recursive procedures can be rewritten more imperatively.

-Maybe I'm biased, but LISP is a forcing function for clarity when solving something.